cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/detection.md

 1. Open [HVRSettings](hvrsettings.md#grab-detection) and enable one or both at a global level if you wish, keeping in mind this applies to every collider the trigger system comes in contact with.
     1. Use Attached Rigid Body: the detected collider will use it's attached rigid body to locate the grabbable, since the grabbable should be on the same object as a rigidbody.
     1. Component In Parent Fallback: finds the first [HVRGrabbable](xref:HurricaneVR.Framework.Core.HVRGrabbable) that is a parent of the collider

+> [!NOTE]
+> The [RaycastLayermask](xref:HurricaneVR.Framework.Core.Grabbers.HVRHandGrabber.RaycastLayermask) field defines what layers the ray cast will hit for grabbable detection and line of sight testing.
+This field will need to be updated whenever you add additional layers for your environment or grabbable objects.

 ## Notes